-The present study was conducted in the department of pathology of medical college.
+The present study was planned in the Department of Pathology, SMS Medical College & Hospital, Jaipur, Rajasthan (India).
 We evaluated a total of 10 cases, in which bone marrow examination was indicated for acute leukaemia cases.
 Majority of the cases were more than 31 years of age.
 60 percent of the cases were males while remaining 40 percent were females.
 Out of 10 cases, findings of BMA, BMI and BMBx were in concordance with each other in 70 percent of the cases.
 In two cases, dry tap was observed, which was further diagnosed with BMI and BMBx.
 Diluted marrow was observed in one case which was further diagnosed with BMI and BMBx.
 Findings of BMI and BMBx were in concordance with each other in 100 percent of the cases.